alouca/gosnmp/README.md

 It is a rewrite of Andreas Louca's GoSNMP library [alouca/gosnmp](https://github.com/alouca/gosnmp) - many thanks for to him for starting the GoSNMP project.
-His code is in the 'old' directory.

 The code is currently WIP (Work In Progress) - it still has rough edges and the API's may (will) change.